LindySez | Recipes

 My Inspiration

-Every year when late winter starts dragging its feet, I start craving the flavors of summer.
-Barbecue is usually the first thing that comes to mind, so I’ll often make a pork butt in the slow cooker with beer and spices for my Easy Pulled Pork Sliders.
+Every year, when late winter starts feeling endless, I begin craving the flavors of summer.
+Barbecue is usually first on that list, so I’ll often slow-cook a pork butt with beer and spices for my Easy Pulled Pork Sliders.
 It may not be grilling season yet, but it gets me close enough.

-Usually I freeze it for another day, but this time I decided to turn it into pizza.
-Why not?
-With my favorite pizza dough, a layer of BBQ sauce, smoky pulled pork, toasted corn, fresh and pickled jalapeños, and three cheeses, it turned into one bold, delicious pie that absolutely deserved a repeat.
+Normally, I freeze it for another meal, but this time I decided to turn it into pizza.
+With my favorite pizza dough, a layer of BBQ sauce, smoky pulled pork, toasted corn, fresh and pickled jalapeños, and three cheeses, it became one bold, slightly messy, absolutely worth-making-again pizza.

 Jump to:

-• Ultimate Pulled Pork Pizza with BBQ Sauce, Jalapeños, and Roasted Corn
+• Ultimate BBQ Pulled Pork Pizza with, Jalapeños, and Roasted Corn

 • More about the Ingredients and Substitutions